lolilo/Javascript3/README.md

     return render_template("todo_list_partial.html", lists=lists)
 ````

-Create Todo lists using $.ajax
+Create Todo lists using the jquery ajax function
 - Clicking the submit button should post a new todo list to the server using `$.ajax`.
-- add the new todo list to the end of the list using the done event
+- update the list of lists using the ajax done event

-Do the same thing for the todo items.
+- the page should not reload

+Create Todo items using the jquery ajax function
 - Clicking the submit button should post a new todo item to the server using `$.ajax`.
-- add the new todo item to the end of the list using the done event
+- update the list of items using the ajax done event
+- the page should not reload

 Remove the page refresh that happens when clicking on a list name.
 - clicking on a list name should clear the list of lists and replace it with the list of todo items.